Family Sues Apple For Not Making Thing It Patented

 Re: (Score:2)

+2) I do agree, however, that patent holders should attempt to actually use and create with their patents in a "reasonable" timeframe or automatically lose them.

+3) Suing companies for NOT doing something to make up for stupidit

-Primary factor (Score:4, Insightful)
+Primary factor (Score:5, Insightful)

 I would say that someone choosing to video chat on their phone while driving a car is 99% the main factor in that automotive crash.